Publications

 This paper compares the effect of fiscal spending on economic activity across four phases of the business cycle.
 We show that the fiscal multiplier is higher when unemployment is increasing than when it is decreasing.
 Conversely, fiscal multipliers do not depend on whether the unemployment rate is above or below its long-term trend.
 Our findings synthesize previous, at times conflicting, evidence on the state-dependence of fiscal multipliers and imply that fiscal intervention early on in economic downturns is most effective at stabilizing output.

+[new!]
 Lost in Transition: Financial Barriers to Green Growth

-Working paper coming soon - Slides September 2023 on request (with Philippe Aghion, Antonin Bergeaud, John Van Reenen)
+Draft, April 2024 (with Philippe Aghion, Antonin Bergeaud, John Van Reenen)

-The Multiplier Effect of Education Expenditures
+The Fiscal Multiplier of Education Expenditures

 This paper examines the short-run effects of federal education expenditures on local income.
 We exploit city-level variation in exposure to national changes in the $30-billion Federal Pell Grant Program, which is the largest program to help low-income students attend college in the U.S., to calculate fiscal multipliers of education expenditures.
 An increase in Pell grants by 1 percent of a city’s income raises local income by 2.4 percent over the next two years.